RayAndrade/TheRayCode/Csharp/Factory/FY2/README.md

 # TheRayCode
 ## Factory Design Pattern using c#

+The Factory Method pattern is widely used in C# code.
+It’s very useful when you need to provide a high level of flexibility for your code.

 For our example of the **Factory** pattern we will create an interface we call **Product**.cs.
+The Product interface declares the operations that all concrete products must implement.
 This interface will require one method.
-The code for **Product** looks like the following:
+The code for **Product** looks as the following:
 ```c#
 public interface Product
 {